C. Gregory Thompson, Fiction

 Cheryl Pappas, Fiction

 Cheryl Pappas writes short stories, essays, and poetry.
-Her work has appeared, or is forthcoming, in The Bitter Oleander, Cleaver Magazine, Tin House blog, Ploughshares blog, SmokeLong Quarterly, and Essay Daily.
+Her work has appeared, or is forthcoming, in 100-Word Story, Smokelong Quarterly, The Bitter Oleander, Cleaver Magazine, Tin House blog, and more.

 She holds an MFA in Fiction from Bennington Writing Seminars.
 In another life, she lived in Florence, Italy, where she had a column writing about the streets of the city for The Florentine newspaper.
 She is also the editor at the Harvard Art Museums and freelance editor for the Advancing Women Artists Foundation, which publishes books dedicated to raising awareness of women artists active in Italy, both past and present.